Stettin–Stargard maritime trade war: Voluntary court of the Hanseatic cities

 During this time, the people of Stargard also sent a relevant letter to the court.
-In it, they reminded that the people of Szczecin were violating all the privileges of the city and preventing maritime contacts with the Hanseatic cities.
-Moreover, they believed that the privileges held by Szczecin did not justify their military actions and plundering of Stargard's fleet and goods.
-In the letter, Stargard estimated its losses at 300,000 gulden, while Szczecin's losses due to unpaid tariffs amounted to 20,000 gulden.
-Additionally, the supporting prince of Stargard, Duke Eric II of Słupsk, estimated the losses incurred in the conflict at 150,000 gulden.
-The resolution of the dispute was expected to come on 28 March 1459, at the congress of princes and estates in Kołbacz.
-However, no verdict was issued because Szczecin accused Stargard at the last minute of detaining their merchants in Gdańsk and Gotland.
+In it, they reminded that the people of Stettin were violating all the privileges of the city and preventing maritime contacts with the Hanseatic cities.
+Moreover, they believed that the privileges held by Stettin did not justify their military actions and plundering of Stargard's fleet and goods.
+In the letter, Stargard estimated its losses at 300,000 gulden, while Stettin's losses due to unpaid tariffs amounted to 20,000 gulden.
+Additionally, the supporting prince of Stargard, Duke Eric II of Stolp, estimated the losses incurred in the conflict at 150,000 gulden.
+The resolution of the dispute was expected to come on 28 March 1459, at the congress of princes and estates in Kolbatz (Kołbacz).
+However, no verdict was issued because Stettin accused Stargard at the last minute of detaining their merchants in Danzig (Gdańsk) and Gotland.

-Due to the further intensification of Szczecin's plundering activities, Stargard lodged a complaint again on 1 April 1459, this time to Lübeck.
-During this period, the people of Stargard stopped using Inoujście and increasingly used the waterway through the Dziwna river to the port of Dziwnów.
-This reduced the likelihood of goods being stolen by Szczecin.
-In the letter to Lübeck, Stargard also requested a convoy for transports to Dziwnów.
+Due to the further intensification of Stettin's plundering activities, Stargard lodged a complaint again on 1 April 1459, this time to Lübeck.
+During this period, the people of Stargard stopped using Ihnamünde and increasingly used the waterway through the Dziwna river to the port of Dievenow (Dziwnów).
+This reduced the likelihood of goods being stolen by Stettin.
+In the letter to Lübeck, Stargard also requested a convoy for transports to Dievenow.

-In April 1459, the people of Szczecin confiscated the ship of Andreas Goritz and Mertan Vicke, which contained 6 lasts of resin and other goods.
+In April 1459, the people of Stettin confiscated the ship of Andreas Goritz and Mertan Vicke, which contained 6 lasts of resin and other goods.
 Also in April, the voluntary court resumed its work.
 On 8 May 1459, the court issued an order to conclude a truce by June of that year.
 Additionally, both cities were required to return the plundered goods, and in case of their sale, to pay compensation and release all prisoners.
 This decree also reinstated freedom of navigation on the waters to the state before the conflict.
-Furthermore, both cities were to pressure their rulers (Szczecin to Otto III and Stargard to Eric II) to reach a suitable agreement.
+Furthermore, both cities were to pressure their rulers (Stettin to Otto III and Stargard to Eric II) to reach a suitable agreement.
 Moreover, both cities were to enter into an alliance with neighboring Hanseatic cities to resolve any future disputes peacefully.
 If any of these points were not fulfilled or if the dispute persisted, the final resolution would be sought at a congress of Hanseatic cities in Lübeck.
 The court would include delegations from Lübeck, Hamburg, Stralsund, Wismar, and Rostock.